Tech ObserverBangladeshGovTechSystematic change in trade and commerce essential to meet pandemic challenge: Jabbar

 “The days of showroom-based business are almost over,” he said, adding that the corona pandemic has begun a radical change in the expansion of digital commerce.

-The Minister for Posts and Telecommunications said this while addressing a virtual meeting on the crisis of IT technology business in Lockdown and its transition in the situation in Dhaka as the chief guest.
+The Minister for Posts and Telecommunications said this while addressing a virtual meeting on the crisis of technology business in Lockdown and its transition in the Covid-19 situation in Dhaka as the chief guest.

 This has been said in a press release of the Ministry of Posts and Telecommunications on Sunday.

 “The current Corona situation is facing the whole world.
-As a result of the expansion of digital infrastructure in continuation of the Digital Bangladesh program, Bangladesh has been able to continue a relatively the normal way of life.”
+As a result of the expansion of in continuation of the Digital Bangladesh program, Bangladesh has been able to continue a relatively the normal way of life.”

 In these circumstances, public and private institutions are not functioning without IT devices.
-The government has considered telecom, internet and postal services as emergency services, he added.
+The has considered telecom, internet and postal services as emergency services, he added.

 The Minister further said, “Benefits can be reaped if digital product delivery and sales organizations can be brought under the digital platform.”